Hackerthonweb3/pon/README.md

 -   Front-End: Nextjs, React, Typescript, Rainbowkit/Wagmi,
 -   Mobile: ReactNative, WalletConnect
 -   Data: Ceramic, Lit Protocol with Orbis-SDK, IPFS
--   Blockchain: We prepared deployment on Polygon, Optimism, Oasis, Aurora, Cronos.
-SKALE will be supported soon.
+-   Blockchain: We prepared deployment on Polygon, Optimism, Mina, Boba, Gnosis.

-#### Easy web3 profile creation and instantly sharing information

--   **Ceramic**： We are mixing these on-chain solutions with off-chain portable data by using Ceramic and Lit protocols, to achieve a superior UX combined with React to easily onboard every kind of use in any platform.
+## **①Deploy SBT to Blockchain*

+- **Mina**：For users to deploy SBT because of privicy. []()

+- **Boba**：For users to deploy SBT because of . []()

+- **Gnosis**：For users to deploy SBT because of low transaction cost. []()

+- **The Graph**：To build the SBTs gallery for each user profile so the user can see the information almost instantly by subgraph, in the future we can also leverage it to get aggregated information about minted SBTs or other statistical data.

+- **Open Zeppelin**：To increase security level

+## ②For user's privacy

 - **IPFS/Filecoin**： To upload metadata about the encounter, upload media data, dapp deployed to IPFS.

--   **ENS**： Optional subdomains or just integration with avatar, twitter fields, create profile in eth page and redirect to web2 eth.link.
+ - **ENS**：Optional subdomains or just integration with avatar, twitter fields, create profile in eth page and redirect to web2 eth.link.

-#### Verifiable connections

--   **Polygon**：The Souldbound minting contract deployed and consumed with cheap fees.

--   **Optimism**：The Souldbound minting contract deployed to this network to experience high scalabality.
-    .

--   **Cronos**：To deploy SBTs to the blockchain to prove that a user has met a person.

--   **SKALE (Planned)**：To deploy SBTs to the blockchain to prove that a user has met a person because of true data ownership.

--   **Oasis**：To deploy SBTs to the blockchain to prove that a user has met a person because of zero gas and speed.

--   **Aurora**：To deploy SBTs to the blockchain to prove that a user has met a person.

--   **The Graph (Planned)**：Subgraph to query all SBTs, interacting with other sponsors subgraphs.
-This makes PoN a multi-chain application and the subgraph really helps us to do that with good UI/UX experience for not only users, but also developers in our team.
+- **Sismo**：To increase trust and understand about users well by aggregating on-chain data visible while protecting user privacy information.

 ### Technical details